Non-relativistic regime and topology: topological term in the Einstein equation: Topological term in the Einstein equation with a bi-connection theory

-\\ The choice of reference metric is the only difference between our bi-metric theory and the one of Rosen \citep{1980_Rosen}.
+The choice of reference connection is the only difference between our bi-connection theory and the one of Rosen \citep{1980_Rosen}.
 As said in the introduction, we always consider the spacetime manifold to be $\CM = \mathbb{R}\times\Sigma$ with $\Sigma$ a closed 3-manifold.
-We propose to take $\bar{\T g}$ to be the `simplest' Riemannian metric we can defined given the manifold $\CM$, i.e. given a choice of spacetime topology (the definition of `simplest' is made more precise in Section~\ref{sec::simplest}).
-For this, we take $\bar{\T g}$ such that there exists a coordinate system $\{x^0, x^i\}$ adapted to a foliation of $\Sigma$ hypersurfaces where
+We choose $\bar\Gamma^\mu_{\alpha\beta}$ such that there exists a coordinate system $\{x^0, x^i\}$ adapted to a foliation of $\Sigma$ hypersurfaces where